siemens/wfx/docs/workflows.md

 ### Updating Jobs

-After a job has been created, you can update its `definition`, `status`, and `tags` using wfx's REST APIs.
-If you update the job `definition` after a client has already started working on the job, this assumes that the client can handle the changes.
+After a job has been created, its `definition`, `status`, and `tags` can be updated using wfx's REST APIs.
+If a job `definition` is updated _after_ a client has already started working on the job, this assumes that the client can handle the changes.
 To simplify things for client authors, wfx automatically updates the `status.definitionHash` whenever the `definition` changes.
 This provides a mechanism for detecting changes in the `definition`.

 wfx stores the previous `status` of the job, as well as the previous `definition`, in the job `history` array.
-This allows you to review job updates later on and diagnose problems.
+This allows reviewing job updates later on and diagnose problems.

 ### Deleting Jobs